 8. Beware of the mood swings

 No doubt, dating a doctor can be hard.
-Yes, you may face many problems, but there are also quite a few perks.
+Yes, you may face many problems, but there are also quite a few perks as well.
 No relationship is easy and these challenges should not deter you from dating a doctor who is genuinely interested in you.
 You can build a life around their profession by getting the biggest relationship priorities straight.

 8 Reasons You Should Date A Doctor In Your Lifetime